antoine-lemaitre/Pdf/data/README.md

 # Data Directory

-This directory contains test files and outputs for the PDF obfuscation service.
+Test files and outputs for the PDF obfuscation service.

-## Structure

-- `input/` - Contains test PDF files
+- `input/` - Test PDF files
-  - `test1.pdf` - Main test PDF file
-- `output/` - Contains obfuscated PDF results
+- `output/` - Generated obfuscated results
-  - Generated files from test runs

-## Note

-This directory is gitignored to avoid committing large PDF files and test outputs to the repository.
+*Note: This directory is gitignored to avoid committing large files.*